Corvids/blog/src/pages/blog-posts/generic-type-annotations.md

 The following F# error gets thrown because a type was declared that has a generic type:

 **warning FS0064:** _This construct causes code to be less generic than indicated by the type annotations.
-The type variable 'FeedResponse has been constrained to be type 'string'._
+The type variable 'PolygonShape has been constrained to be type 'string'._

 There are several ways to handle this error: